Zee Entertainment in India soars after major investors called for dismissal of directors | ExBulletin

 Zee is expected to hold its annual meeting of shareholders later today.

-Shares of other group companies such as Zee Media (ZEEN.NS), Zee Learn (ZEEE.NS) and Dish TV India (DSTV.NS) jumped 5% to 19%, following the call for funds to remove the directors of Zee Entertainment.
+The shares of other companies in the group such as Zee Media, Zee Learn and Dish TV India jumped 5% to 19%, following the call for funds to remove the directors of Zee Entertainment.

 Zee Entertainment shares recouped their losses for the year after Tuesday’s gains.